 Interested in seeing what it’s like to work at a museum?
 Consider becoming an intern at the Gregg.
 You’ll use your talents and interests to gain real-world experience at a collecting and exhibiting museum.
-Currently internships are available in collections management/registration.
+Currently internships are available in collections management and registration.
 Click here for more information.

 - NC State students from all academic levels and disciplines